JaimeHyland/Mellifera/README.md

 ### The initial proposition

-The very fictional Elise Knolle is a Berlin-based amateur beekeeper who, while on an equally fictional skiiing holiday in mountainous Northern Bohemia a few months ago, met an imaginary woodworker who makes high-quality beehive boxes and honey frames in the spruce and pine lumber local to area.
+The very fictional Elise Knolle is a Berlin-based amateur beekeeper who, while on an equally fictional skiiing holiday in mountainous Northern Bohemia a few months ago, met an imaginary woodworker who makes high-quality beehive boxes and honey frames in the spruce and pine lumber local to the area.
 He makes a good living selling his wooden products at very competitive retail prices.
 He also makes higher quality cedar boxes at a higher, though still relatively attractive retail prices.
 Elise (who had, with some relief, just completed an online course in Full-Stack Development at the famous Irish training company, Code Institute) hit it off immediately with the Czech woodworker on meeting him one evening during the apres-ski, and after a generous helping of excellent food, washed down with an excellent Pilsner beer and a glass of homemade herbal schnapps, the conversation, as often happens in such circumstances, turned to business.

-Tomáš (for that's his name) has a good deal of experience sending his wares by DHL around the Czech Republic, Poland and Slovakia, and is the proud owner of some very expensive and sorely under-exploited woodworking machinery.
-As such, he's keen to expand his geographical market.
+Tomáš (for that's his name) has a good deal of experience sending his wares by DHL around the Czech Republic, Poland and Slovakia, and is the proud owner of some very expensive and sorely under-exploited woodworking tools and machinery.
+As such, he's keen to expand his production, with the first option for achoeving this being extending his products' geographical market.
 Early in his conversation with Elise (neither spoke the other's native language, so they communicated in English), he learnt two facts that made his ears prick up: firstly, that there are no less than 150,000 hobby beekeepers in Germany, and secondly, that Elise is currently having to buy beehive boxes of what she considers inferior quality from a Brandenburg-based specialist at a significantly higher price (after conversion into Euros).

-As the conversation went on, Elise, who is not rolling in money (skiing is rather cheaper in Czechia than in Austria), and is tempermentally unsuited to working as anyone's employee, began outlining  to Tomáš (with increasing excitement) the training she had so recently received from the Dublin-based training firm, suddenly interrupting her own monologue, taking a deep breath and tentatively putting a hypothetical question to Tomáš: if she were ever in a position to pass on orders for his wares to him from the DACH area (Germany, Austria and Switzerland), would he be prepared to pay her a commission with a guarantee of no diminution in quality.
+As the conversation went on, Elise, who is not rolling in money (ski holidays are rather cheaper in Czechia than in, say, Austria), and is tempermentally unsuited to working as anyone's employee, began outlining  to Tomáš (with increasing excitement) the training she had so recently received from the Dublin-based IT training institute, suddenly interrupting her own monologue, taking a deep breath and tentatively putting a hypothetical question to Tomáš: if she were ever in a position to pass on orders for his wares to him from the DACH area (Germany, Austria and Switzerland), would he be prepared to pay her a commission with a guarantee of no diminution in quality.
 He, cottoning on to what it was she was (still hypothetically) hinting at, replied that he'd be very happy with such an arrangement.
-Given the lateness of the evening, though, perhaps they ought to meet in the morning to talk about the matter further.
+Given the lateness of the evening, though, (said he) perhaps they ought to meet in the morning to talk about the matter further.

 The following day they met for coffee at the bottom of the ski slope (Elise was happy to give up her skiing for the day to continue her conversation with Tomáš), they came to the following arrangement: